 Don’t visit the Llanos del Cortes Waterfall if your itinerary doesn’t require you to a) fly into or out of the LIR Airport, b) visit the Liberia region of Costa Rica, or c) pass through the Liberia region of Costa Rica

 If your Costa Rica itinerary doesn’t include a visit to the LIR Airport and/or the Liberia region of the country, skip a visit to the Llanos del Cortes Waterfall altogether.
-Though we have always enjoyed our visits to the attraction, each was the result of us having some free time to kill while we were in the Liberia area; We’ve never purposely planned to drive to the Llanos del Cortes Waterfall from other regions including La Fortuna / Arenal, Monteverde, San Jose, the Caribbean Coast, the central Pacific coast, or the Osa Peninsula.
+Though we have always enjoyed our visits to the attraction, each was the result of us having some free time to kill while in the Liberia area.
+We’ve never purposely driven to the Llanos del Cortes Waterfall from other regions of the country, including La Fortuna / Arenal, Monteverde, San Jose, the Caribbean Coast, the central Pacific coast, or the Osa Peninsula.
 In fact, we’ll even go so far as to suggest that, though lovely, the Llanos del Cortes Waterfall isn’t spectacular enough to warrant planning an entire trip around.
 In our opinion, there are other sites and attractions (including other waterfalls) that you should prioritize when planning a Costa Rica trip.

 Don’t visit the Llanos del Cortes Waterfall if you don’t plan to rent a car in Costa Rica… in some cases

 Driving to and from the Llanos del Cortes Waterfall is a cinch but arranging alternative transportation to and from the site can be costly and/or tricky.
-There are ways to accomplish the task, such as by hiring a taxi or reserving a private transfer service to bring you to the site, but both of these services could be expensive depending on where you’ll be traveling from and how long you want the driver to wait for you at the waterfall.
-Some backpackers take the local bus, which is also an option (the least expensive one), but careful coordination of bus schedules is required, and the bus driver must be informed of your destination in advance in order to make an unscheduled stop in the area (unfortunately there is no direct bus route to and from the Llanos del Cortes Waterfall).
-Shared shuttle services, one of the most common methods of transportation in Costa Rica (don’t miss our related blog post Costa Rica Transportation: 12 Ways To Get Around Costa Rica for more information), very rarely permit unscheduled stops while in service as they transport several people at once and stick to strict travel schedules.
+There are ways to accomplish the task—you can hire a taxi or reserve a private transfer service to bring you to the site—but both of these services can be expensive depending on where you travel from and how long you want the driver to wait for you at the waterfall.
+Some backpackers take the local bus, which is also an option (the least expensive one), but careful coordination of bus schedules is required, and the bus driver must be informed of your destination in advance in order to make an unscheduled stop in the area (unfortunately there is no direct bus route to or from the Llanos del Cortes Waterfall).
+Shared shuttle services, one of the most common modes of transportation in Costa Rica (don’t miss our related blog post Costa Rica Transportation: 12 Ways To Get Around Costa Rica for more information), rarely permit unscheduled stops while in service because they transport several people at once and stick to strict travel schedules.
 If you aren’t able to get to and from the Llanos del Cortes Waterfall via a rental car, you may decide that visits to the waterfall just aren’t worth the hassle or expense that comes with other transportation arrangements.

 Llanos del Cortes Waterfall visit tips and things to know before you go